WarDrummer/dev-career-progression/README.md

 ## Proficiency Levels

-**Apprentice** - Demonstrates a broad awareness of topics in a category; can perform work with some oversight
+**Apprentice** - demonstrates a broad awareness of topics in a category; can perform work with some oversight

-**Journeyman** - Demonstrates practiced knowledge of topics in a category; can perform work with little or no oversight and can assist others
+**Journeyman** - demonstrates practiced knowledge of topics in a category; can perform work with little or no oversight and can assist others

-**Master** - Subject-matter expert of the topics in a category; leads adoption and continuous improvement across the organization
+**Master** - subject-matter expert of the topics in a category; leads adoption and continuous improvement across the organization

 ## Skill Categories